-We have a variety of payment options available to you, including payment plans.
+We offer a variety of payment options, including payment plans.

 Payment Options